Smol Slime

 - Scroll down to the Artifacts section.

-- Download desired device firmware.
+- Download the desired device firmware.

-- Extract zip file.
+- Extract the ZIP file.

-Updating Adafruit Bootloader (SuperMini / XIAO)
+Flashing Boards with Adafruits UF2 Bootloader (SuperMini / XIAO)

-- You can download them here. https://github.com/adafruit/Adafruit_nRF52_Bootloader/releases
+- You can download them here: https://github.com/adafruit/Adafruit_nRF52_Bootloader/releases

-- For SuperMini, download
+- For the SuperMini, download

 update-nice_nano_bootloader-x.x.x_nosd.uf2

 .
-For XIAO, downloadupdate-xiao_nrf52840_ble_sense_bootloader-x.x.x_nosd.uf2
+For the XIAO, downloadupdate-xiao_nrf52840_ble_sense_bootloader-x.x.x_nosd.uf2

-- Navigate to your Downloads folder and copy the uf2 file.
+- Navigate to your Downloads folder and copy the UF2 file.

 - Navigate to the Mass Storage Drive (ex.
 NICENANO/XIAO-SENSE) from ThisPC.